 (An imaginary conversation inspired by finding out that there are children in Cornwall who have never seen the sea – A Modern Cornish Folk Tale)

 I am sat on a giant-tossed plinth high on Carn Brea,

 Gazing over the lost promise of the Great Flat Lode

-When a breathless woman, inappropriately dressed
+When a breathless young woman, inappropriately dressed

 I thought, for a clamber up a nettle-strewn hillside,